 From what I gather, it seems that both companies were using Edna’s curated recipe that had been included in her “Schmecks” cookbook, but P&G tried to declare that their company had it “patented.”
 Can you imagine?

-In the end, I believe I saw that Edna sided with Nabisco (which makes total sense!) but I can’t find where I read that so…yeah.
+In the end, I believe I saw that Edna sided with Nabisco (which makes total sense) but I can’t find where I read that so … yeah.
 Sorry about that sloppy bit of reporting there and the lack of a link to back it up.
-Don’t worry, I don’t make a habit of such things, but I DO think that’s worth mentioning.

-According to the University of Waterloo Mennonite Archives of Ontario, the incident “inspired a play and movie script.”
+The incident “inspired a play and movie script,” according to the University of Waterloo Mennonite Archives of Ontario.
 A lawyer from the “cookie wars” even made the trip from British Columbia to be part of Edna’s 95 birthday celebration.

 Edna Staebler Golden Years

 You didn’t expect Edna Staebler to slow down, did you?
 I didn’t think so.
 And, she didn’t.

 To read more of Edna Staebler’s fascinating personal life and adventures, and I suggest you do, take a look at the books listed far down the page below (after her cookbooks, of course).

 In 1991, Edna established an award for creative non-fiction, awarded annually by Wilfrid Laurier University.
 The Edna Staebler Award for Creative Non-Fiction is the only one of its kind in Canada for the genre.

 Jasmine explained blogging to Edna and they chatted about writing during her visit:

 Edna Staebler passed away September 12, 2006.
 She was 100 years old.